phosphorik/batarang/README.md

 ##Field parameters
 A number of field-level parameters are supported.
 Multiple parameters per field are supported, separated by commas and optional whitespace.
+The `edit` and `delete` parameters are useful for explaining to Batarang how to identify the deleted records.

 ###edit
-The field will be specified in the WHERE clause of any UPDATE queries.
+The field will be specified in the `WHERE` clause of any `UPDATE` queries.

 ###delete
-The field will be specified in the WHERE clause of any DELETE queries.
+The field will be specified in the WHERE clause of any `DELETE` queries.

 ###skip
 The field will not be used when generating any queries.
 This is useful